thumbsup/thumbsup/README.md

 ```

 `thumbsup` keeps track of which files need updating.

-Re-running the command above when nothing has changed will show the same
+Re-running the command above when nothing has changed will show the same output but only take a second,
-output but only take a second, even on a gallery of thousands of photos and videos.
+even on a 50GB folder with thousands of photos and videos.

 ## Configuration